-If you follow me on Instagram, you might have noticed a few weeks ago that I posted some photos of our recent trip to the US.
-Richard was really keen to explore Yosemite and I really wanted to go back to San Francisco where I had spent a weekend years ago.
+Rich and I had been talking for a while of doing a road trip in California.
+He was really keen to explore Yosemite and I really wanted to go back to San Francisco where I had spent some time years ago.
 With this year marking Rich’s 30th birthday, we thought it’d be the perfect reason to hop across the pond and tick another trip off our (rather long) list of bucket list trips.

 We decided to focus on Northern California because I already knew a lot of Southern California from a previous trip and most of the places we both wanted to see were further up north.
 We also quickly realised that covering most of California in under 2 weeks was simply not going to happen!
 Did you know the UK is about 57% the size of California?
 When we saw the amount of driving involved and the number of weeks we’d need to do everything we wanted at the pace we wanted, we thought it best to just pick one part of the state and stick to it.
 This also now gives us another reason to come back for another trip 😉